carbon-design-system/carbon-labs/docs/support-for-carbon-v10.md

 ### Caveats

-The solution outlined here shows that use of Carbon 11 Web Components, via the CDN, is possible in a a Carbon v10 projects.
+The solution outlined here shows that use of Carbon 11 Web Components, via the CDN, is possible in a Carbon v10 projects.
 In doing so it only makes use of a small number of components from the CDN.

 ### Solution